kernelorg-mirror/linux_kernel_git_mricon_linux/Documentation/process/maintainer-pgp-guide.rst

     Your printer is probably no longer a simple dumb device connected to your parallel port, but since the output is still encrypted with your passphrase, printing out even to "cloud-integrated" modern printers should remain a relatively safe operation.
-One option is to change the passphrase on your master key immediately after you are done with paperkey.

 Back up your whole GnuPG directory
 ----------------------------------